crycode-de/mcp-can-boot/flash-app/README.md

 More information about the bootloader are available in the official repository: https://git.cryhost.de/crycode/mcp-can-boot

+## Requirements

+* Node.js version 10 or higher.

+* The system where the flash-app is run needs a CAN interface to which the target MCU is connected.

+  This may be a Raspberry Pi with an attached MCP2515 CAN controller, for example.

 ## Usage

 No need to install: Just run the flash-app using `npx`: